aaronpk/live-chat-overlay/README.md

 Next, in Chrome, launch the Extensions page: * chrome://extensions/

-On that page, choose "Load unpacked", and navigate to the newly unpacked folder we downloaded, selecting it.
-That's it!
-All installed. :)
+On that page, make sure developer mode is enabled, then choose "Load unpacked", and navigate to the newly unpacked folder we downloaded.
+Selecting the folder, click OK, and that's it!
+All installed. :)  Repeat this process if you wish to update the extension, as it will not auto-update if you had manually installed it.

 ## Usage